 The exponential growth of the market since summer is a direct result of remote registration, with 93% of all wagers currently being placed through mobile phones.
 September was also the first month in which more money was wagered in Illinois than neighboring Indiana.
 BetRivers continues to build on their home-field advantage, surpassing both FanDuel and DraftKings in wagers taken during September.

-September 15, 2020 – Major international sportsbook William Hill becomes the fifth betting app and online platform available in the state.
+September 15, 2020 –Major international brand William Hill Sportsbook becomes the fifth betting app and online platform available in the state.

-September 12, 2020 – PointsBet launches their online betting platform in Illinois.
-There are now four unique betting apps available in the state as the in-person registration requirement remains suspended.
+September 12, 2020 – PointsBet Sportsbook launches its online betting platform in Illinois through a partnership with Hawthorne Race Course.
+There are now four unique betting apps available in the state and the in-person registration requirement remains suspended.

 IL Sports Betting Apps & Mobile Betting